-Top rank on Asia’s 50 Best Restaurant’s list for four consecutive years.
-No. 5 on the World’s Best Restaurants list.
-Two Michelin Stars in the first-ever Thailand Michelin guide.
-Chef Gaggan Anand’s list of accolades is long, and there’s a reason why.
-Since he founded his eponymous restaurant, Gaggan, in Bangkok in 2010, his innovative use of traditional Indian flavours and cooking techniques, and the hard-to-decipher but delicious-to-eat emoji menu have been putting Indian cuisine in the global spotlight.
+His eponymous restaurant has just been named No 2 in Asia’s 50 Best Restaurants ceremony – that’s a top accolade Chef Gaggan has received five years running now.
+He’s also No. 5 on the World’s Best Restaurants list, and has two Michelin Stars in the first-ever Thailand Michelin guide.
+Chef Gaggan Anand’s list of achievements is long, and there’s a reason why.
+Since he founded Gaggan, in Bangkok in 2010, his innovative use of traditional Indian flavours and cooking techniques, and the hard-to-decipher but delicious-to-eat emoji menu have been putting Indian cuisine in the global spotlight.

 We meet at the ITC Maurya, in Delhi, his last stop in a series of pop-ups he has been curating across the country (no less than 460 kilograms of paraphernalia was flown in from Thailand to India for the same).
 He enters the room in an electric red tiger-print jacket, shoulder-length hair, and a skip in his step that sends energy currents in all directions, and it’s evident why he’s often called the ‘Rockstar Chef’.
 To the point and mincing no words, he speaks passionately about his work, just like an artist talking about his art.
 While his revelation in the 2016 ‘Chef’s Table’ episode to shut down the restaurant in 2020 evoked a collective gasp across the world, just into the introductions and you know why that was an inevitable step for this maverick chef.
 “Every artist thinks of death and plans his own death.
 Some really do it, some do it on a painting.
 I, being the artist behind Gaggan, have planned this from day one and I’m following the plan, because all good things come to an end.”
 It is in the lead up year to the closing of Gaggan, that these pop-ups had been organised.
 Aptly named ‘The Last Experience of Gaggan’, it was Anand’s concluding dinner serving modernist and progressive reinterpretations of traditional Indian recipes outside the restaurant.